Prem-Agravat/Student-login-portal/README.md

 # Student-login-portal

-This project is a student registration and login system built with PHP, HTML, CSS, and PostgreSQL.
+This project is a student registration and login system built with PHP, HTML, CSS, and phpMyAdmin.
 It allows students to create an account, log in, and after loged-in students can edit specific details.

 ## Features
  Student Registration: Allows new users to create an account by providing necessary details such as name, email, password, etc.